 Clinical and non-clinical staffing levels are increased on the key festive dates and where possible, on dates where a high workload activity is predicted.
-Plans are also in place to have an additional GP available on the evenings of 29th and 31st December as well as 5th January 2015.
+Plans are also in place to have an additional GP available on 24, 26, 29 and 31 December and 01, 02 and 05 January.